How Many Calories Are in Thai Bubble Tea? 5 Key Factors That Influence Its Calorie Count

 Caloric Impact of Different Boba Types

-Chia seeds: Approximately 60 calories per serving, but adds fiber and omega-3 benefits.
+- Chia seeds: Approximately 60 calories per serving

-Pro tip: One user switched from tapioca pearls to grass jelly and reduced their drink by 100 calories per cup while still enjoying the chewy texture.
+Pro tip: One user switched from tapioca pearls to grass jelly and reduced their drink by 100 calories while still enjoying chewy texture.

 Factor 5: Serving Size

-Serving size is one of the most overlooked factors in calorie count.
-Many European bubble tea shops serve 24 oz "large" cups, which can easily exceed 500–600 calories if made with pearls and full sugar.
+Serving size is frequently overlooked.
+Many European shops serve generous 24 oz "large" cups, easily exceeding 500-600 calories with pearls and full sugar.

 Example: Thai milk tea with pearls, condensed milk, and full sugar